fred2nice/bidulebox/README.md

 Assign a button to launch PuTTY, log in, run `sudo`, execute a command, or even connect to a first server, start a VPN, and SSH into another.

 **Security note:**
 Decryption happens at every BiduleBox startup.
 The key is a 24-character AES key generated from a sequence of button presses.
-If the key is compromised, stored passwords can be recovered.
+Key cannot be recovered.

 ---